sandervanbree/braintime/README.md

 ## Introduction
 What is the premise behind the *Brain Time Toolbox* (`braintime`)?
 Insofar a cognitive process is clocked by oscillations, analyses of the process's dynamics require a factoring in of the oscillations' dynamics.
 To this end, the toolbox implements **brain time warping**, an algorithm to transform electrophysiological data based on relevant oscillations selected by the user—the **warping signal**.
 This changes the data from **clock time** (seconds), closer to **brain time** (cycles).
+This describes the first operation of `braintime`, brain time warping.
-A secondary function of the toolbox is to use multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.

-What are the main steps of the toolbox?
+The second operation is periodicity analysis.
+Here, `braintime` uses multivariate pattern analysis (MVPA) to detect the effects of the applied data transformation.
+Has evidence of the rhythmicity of the cognitive patterns increased?

+Now, we demonstrate how `braintime` achieves both operations step-by-step.

 ### 1: Loading data
-`braintime` works with FieldTrip formatted data.
+`braintime` works with FieldTrip formatted electrophysiological data.